2001–02 California Golden Bears men's basketball team

 The 2001–02 California Golden Bears men's basketball team represented the University of California, Berkeley during the 2001–02 season.

 Led by head coach Ben Braun, the Bears finished the regular season with a 12–6 record in the Pac-10, placing them in second.
-The Bears would receive an at-large bid into the NCAA tournament where they defeated No. 11 seed Penn before falling to No. 3 seed Pittsburgh in the second round.
+They received an at-large bid to the NCAA tournament where they defeated No. 11 seed Penn before falling to No. 3 seed Pittsburgh in the second round.
 The team finished the season with an overall record of 23–9.